Annulment: Answers to Common Questions

-Practically, however, an annulment can have lasting effects on the spouses to the invalid marriage in the areas of property and children.
+Practically, however, an annulment can have lasting effects on the parties if children were conceived or property was acquired.
 The annulment statutes can be found in chapter 6 of the Texas Family Code.

-Joining a SAPCR with an annulment suit allows the court to make orders for custody, visitation, and child support concerning the children.
+Joining a SAPCR with an annulment suit lets the court make orders for custody, visitation, health insurance, and medical and child support concerning the children.
 If your case involves children adopted or born during the marriage and you would like an annulment our forms are not right for you, and you should strongly consider getting help from legal aid or a private attorney through at least limited scope representation before going further.

-Generally, an annulment lawsuit can be filed in the county where all or a large part of the relevant facts or acts leading to the annulment happened or where the petitioner or respondent lived when the facts, acts, and marriage took place.
+Generally, an annulment lawsuit can be filed in the county where all or a large part of the relevant facts or acts leading to the marriage happened, or where the parties to the marriage lived when the marriage took place.

-Like an annulment, a suit to declare a marriage void focuses on reasons why it wasn’t a valid marriage at the start of the marriage.
-However, unlike an annulment, a void marriage is automatically not a valid marriage from the start whether or not a court states it isn’t.
+Like an annulment, a suit to declare a marriage void focuses on reasons why there may not be a valid marriage at the start of the marriage.

 In Texas, there are several grounds under which a person can file for annulment:

 A spouse of the marriage was under age 18;

 A spouse was under the influence of alcohol or narcotics;